Our free membership, business.com+, takes the pain out of choosing new business services.

 Nonprofit accounting vs. nonprofit bookkeeping

-Nonprofit organizations rely on bookkeeping and accounting best practices.
-However, while these terms are often used interchangeably, they encompass distinct functions within financial management.
+Nonprofit organizations rely on bookkeeping and accounting best practices to maintain compliance.
+While these terms are often used interchangeably, they encompass distinct functions within financial management.

 • Nonprofit bookkeeping: Nonprofit bookkeeping involves recording day-to-day financial transactions, such as donations, grants, expenses, payroll and any other financial activity.
 It ensures the organization has a clear and organized record of its financial inflows and outflows.